martinapugliese/martinapugliese.github.io/_pages/quotes.md

 > In human affairs of danger and delicacy successful conclusion is sharply limited by hurry.
 So often men trip by being in a rush.
 If one were properly to perform a difficult and subtle act, he should first inspect the end to be achieved and then, once he had accepted the end as desirable, he should forget it completely and concentrate solely on the means.
 By this method he would not be moved to false action by anxiety or hurry or fear.
 Very few people learn this.<br>
 -- J Steinbeck, "East of Eden"

+> All the things that Napoleon stood for seemed so trivial at that moment, his hero seemed so petty in his squalid vanity and triumphalism, compared with that lofty, righteous and kindly sky ...<br>
+-- L Tolstoy, "War and Peace" (Andrei under the lofty sky)

+## Consumerism

+> When our food and clothing and housing all are born in the complication of mass production, mass method is bound to get into our thinking and to eliminate all other thinking.
+In our time mass or collective production has entered our economics, our politics, and even our religion, so that some nations have substituted the idea collective for the idea God.<br>
+-- J Steinbeck, "East of Eden"

+> In Southern California it didn't make any difference anyhow where you went: there was always the same McDonaldburger place over and over; like a circular strip that turned past you as you pretended to go somewhere.
+And when finally you got hungry and went to the McDonaldburger place and bought a McDonald's hamburger, it was the one they sold you last time and the time before that and so forth, back to before you were born, and in addition bad people - liars - said it was made out of turkey gizzards anyhow.
+They had by now, according to their sign, sold the same original burger fifty billion times.
+He wondered it if was to the same person.
+Life in Anaheim, California, was a commercial for itself, endlessly replayed.
+Nothing changed; it just spread out farther and farther in the form of neon ooze.
+What there was always more of had been congealed into permanence long ago, as if the automatic factory that cranked out these objects had jammed in the _on_ position.
+How the land became plastic, he thought, remembering the fairly tale "How the Sea became Salt.".
+SOmeday, he thought, it'll be mandatory that we all sell the McDonald's hamburger as well as buy it; we'll sell it back and forth to each other forever from our living room.
+That way we won't even have to go outside.<br>
+-- P K Dick, "A Scanner Darkly "

 ## Diversity